-The PA concept was lauded early on and gained acceptance and backing federally as early as the 1970s as a creative solution to physician shortages.
-The medical community helped support the profession and spurred setting accreditation standards, establishing a national certification and standardized examination, and developing continuing medical education requirements.
+The PA concept was lauded early on and gained federal acceptance and backing as early as the 1970s as a creative solution to physician shortages.
+The medical community helped support the new profession and spurred the setting of accreditation standards, establishment of a national certification process and standardized examination, and development of continuing medical education requirements.

 History of AAPA